 an address or meditation led by the person leading the service; this can range from a (fairly) formal sermon to a conversational meditation in which the congregation participate

 Children are welcomed at our services, but we know that small children are likely to find parts of adult worship uninteresting.
-You can accompany your children or leave them to us, whichever suits you (and them) best.
+There is space and equipment or them to play at the rear of the Worship Space, and some of our members will assist you.

 We aim to make all our services and activities fully accessible to everyone; if we don't meet your needs please let us know at the time (by speaking to one of the Deacons) or by phone or email; we will take your feedback seriously and try to improve.